 VI) STATE V. RILEY – Jason R. Brogden, Esq. wins first Criminal Jury Trial of 2010!
 Alleged sexual abuse.
 Jason R. Brogden, Esq.’s client acquitted on ALL criminal charges! – Mr. Brogden’s motion for a “judgment of acquittal” was granted by a Dale County Circuit Court Judge after the Prosecution rested its’ case-in-chief.
 In other words, Jason convinced the trial judge to dismiss the case for lack of evidence before it even was handed over to the jury that heard evidence for 2 days!

 RECENT APPELLATE NEWS:

-- April 2012, Jason R. Brogden, Esq. submits notice of appeals to the Civil Court of Appeals in regards to a divorce judgment rendered in Dale County, Alabama.
+April 2012, Jason R. Brogden, Esq. submits a notice of appeal to the Civil Court of Appeals in regards to a divorce judgment rendered in Dale County, Alabama.

-- March 2012 – Jason R. Brogden, Esq. submits a notifce of appeal to the Criminal Court of Appeals in Woodham v.
+March 2012 – Jason R. Brogden, Esq. submits a notice of appeal to the Criminal Court of Appeals in Woodham v.
 State. (vehicular homicide)

-- (2012) B.L.F. — Brogden Law Firm recieves judgment in favor of their client in its first 2012 appellate brief to the Civil Court of Appeals representing Appellee/Wife from Judgment of the Geneva Circuit Court (DR-10-293)!
+(2012) B.L.F. — Brogden Law Firm receives judgment in favor of their client in its first 2012 appellate brief to the Civil Court of Appeals representing Appellee/Wife from Judgment of the Geneva Circuit Court (DR-10-293)!
 Thompson v.
 Thompson – judgment AFFIRMED by the Appellate court – No Opinion rendered.